Last updated: 28/07/2020

 Effects on new applicants to Finnish universities

-Students who have not yet applied for the residence permit or visited the Embassy or VFS Centre are advised to prepare their finances and needed documents while waiting for the closures of Embassies to end.
+Students who have not yet applied for the residence permit or visited the embassy or VFS Centre are advised to prepare their finances and needed documents while waiting for their embassy to reopen.
 Students can already fill out and submit the residence permit application in EnterFinland.fi online portal.
-Your application will be accepted for processing once you have been able to visit the Embassy or VFS Centre.
-We will keep all our applicants informed about the upcoming developments once there is more information about the duration of the closure of Embassies.
+Your application will be accepted for processing once you have been able to make the appointment at the embassy or VFS Centre in your country.

 Restrictions imposed by the Finnish Government

 The Finnish Government declared a state of emergency in Finland in March 2020 due to the coronavirus outbreak.
-The number of restrictions that the government initially imposed was extensive – however, all the precautions were done to stop the virus from spreading more.
-The regulations took effect on 18 March 2020 and since then they have been eased and the status is getting better.
+The regulations took full effect on 18 March 2020, after which they have gradually been lifted.
+The state of emergency in Finland was ended by the government on 16 June 2020.